-- In visual safety studies of rats exposed for 90 days to either CPP-115, vigabatrin or placebo, CPP-115 caused substantially less retinal damage than vigabatrin at well above the expected therapeutic doses. - The oral pharmokinetic behavior of CPP-115 in rats supports further development as an orally delivered pharmacotherapy.

-- CPP-115 was found to not inhibit or induce metabolic enzymes and is not itself metabolized.
+- In visual safety studies of rats exposed for 90 days to either CPP-115, vigabatrin or placebo, CPP-115 caused substantially less retinal damage than vigabatrin at well above the expected therapeutic doses. - The oral pharmokinetic behavior of CPP-115 in rats supports further development as an orally delivered pharmacotherapy. - CPP-115 was found to not inhibit or induce metabolic enzymes and is not itself metabolized.
 As a result, drug-drug interactions or other metabolism-related side effects are unlikely.
-Additionally, non-metabolized drugs are advantageous for treating drug addicts, a population that often has impaired liver function. - With the exception of its biochemical target, GABA-aminotransferase, CPP-115 did not show any clinically significant binding to 111 of the most prominent receptors, proteins and transporters.
+Additionally, non-metabolized drugs are advantageous for treating drug addicts, a population that often has impaired liver function.

+- With the exception of its biochemical target, GABA-aminotransferase, CPP-115 did not show any clinically significant binding to 111 of the most prominent receptors, proteins and transporters.
 Additionally, CPP-115 showed no binding to other GABA-related targets (GABA receptors and transporters).
 Therefore, CPP-115 is very specific and not likely to induce drug-drug interactions or unintended side effects. - CPP-115 did not show any interference with the hERG channel and is therefore not likely to induce heart arrhythmias. - CPP-115 did not show any abnormalities in an in-vitro battery of genotoxicity studies and thus is not likely to be carcinogenic. - CPP-115 did not show any inhibition of ALT and AST at doses far above the expected therapeutic dosage.
 This is in contrast to vigabatrin's known inhibition at therapeutic doses of these key liver transaminase enzymes. - CPP-115, like vigabatrin, was found to significantly reduce seizures in accepted animal models of epilepsy, as evaluated by the National Institutes of Health's Anticonvulsant Screening Program (ASP) at lower doses than vigabatrin. - CPP-115 was found to eliminate cocaine-conditioned place preference and significantly reduced cocaine-induced dopamine surge, key tests needed to demonstrate a drug's effectiveness as a potential treatment for stimulant addiction.
 These effects were observed at doses more than 200 times lower than that needed by vigabatrin to achieve the same effect.

 During the third quarter of 2011, we completed our IND-enabling studies for CPP-115 and filed an IND for CPP-115 in November 2011.
-Following the acceptance of our IND, we began enrollment for our Phase I(a) human clinical trial evaluating the safety of CPP-115, and on May 22, 2012, we reported positive results from this trial.
+Following the acceptance of our IND, we began enrollment for our Phase I(a) human clinical trial evaluating the safety of CPP-115, and expect to have results from this trial during the second quarter of 2012.
+Subject to the results of this trial and the availability of funding, we hope to begin other human clinical trials for CPP-115 in early 2013.